arrow-left

 Note that whether a user chooses to persist credentials on-chain and/or off-chain, credential data is also persisted in the SSI Hub.
 SSI Hub facilitates credential exchange by persisting credential request and issuance messages

-The Energy Web Chain is a public blockchain.
+The Energy Web Chainarrow-up-right is a public blockchain.
 This means that smart contracts and their data are public, and their public methods can be called by anyone.
 This is an important point of consideration when deciding whether to publish credentials to the blockchain.

 There are currently two smart contracts deployed on the Energy Web Chain that are used for verifying and persisting verifiable credential data (for 'on-chain credentials' only).
-The source code for these contracts can be found in the @energyweb/onchain-claims
+The source code for these contracts can be found in the @energyweb/onchain-claims packagearrow-up-right.

 Holds mapping of issued verifiable credentials; Provides methods for credential verification

-When a token is stored on IPFS, it has a content identifier (CID) that points to its location on the file system.
-This CID is linked to the credential's corresponding DID Document through a service endpoint.
+When a token is stored on IPFS, it has a content identifier (CID)arrow-up-right that points to its location on the file system.
+This CID is linked to the credential's corresponding DID Document through a service endpointarrow-up-right.
 A service endpoint points to any service that supports or acts on behalf of a DID.
 The CID is used to fetch and resolve the full credential from IPFS when necessary.

 DID Document data, including service endpoints, are publicly available on the Energy Web Chain.
 IPFS data is accessible to anyone who has the service endpoint that contains its location on IPFS.
 This is an important consideration when deciding to publish credentials to IPFS.

-issues two credentials of different format and proof type.
+For each off-chain credential request, iam-client-library issues two credentials of different format and proof type.

 Both signature mechanisms can be performed by Ethereum-based wallets such as MetaMask.

-Proof Mechanism: EIP-191 signature standard
+• Proof Mechanism: EIP-191 signaturearrow-up-right standard

-Persistence: The issued token is included in an object that contains other data about the issued credential request.
+• Persistence: The issued token is included in an object that contains other data about the issued credential request.
 (Read more about claim issuance below).
-The token is persisted in the SSI Hub's database when the credential is issued, and persisted in IPFS when a credential is published by the subject.
+The token is persisted in the SSI Hub's database when the credential is issued, and persisted in IPFSarrow-up-right when a credential is published by the subject.
 The credential's location in IPFS is referenced in the user's DID Document's service endpoints.

-Persistence: The verifiable presentation is included in an object that contains other data about the issued credential.
+• Persistence: The verifiable presentation is included in an object that contains other data about the issued credential.
 This object is persisted in SSI Hub database.

 In addition to the above, there are a few distinctions to consider when deciding to register credentials off-chain or on-chain.

-On-chain credentials can be read by any smart contract deployed on the Energy Web Chain, and thus used in many decentralized applications.
+• On-chain credentials can be read by any smart contract deployed on the Energy Web Chain, and thus used in many decentralized applications.
 This allows for greater application interoperability.

-Off-chain credentials in IPFS do not require any transaction costs that are associated with a blockchain, and can be resolved by an IPFS client in any application.
+• Off-chain credentials in IPFS do not require any transaction costs that are associated with a blockchain, and can be resolved by an IPFS client in any application.

 A credential request occurs when a user requests to enrol to an organization or application’s pre-defined role.
 The role may have specified criteria that the subject must meet in order to take on the role.
-The user who is requesting to take on the role is the claim ‘subject’.
+The user who is requesting to take on the role is the claim ‘subject’arrow-up-right.

-contains high-level methods to initiate credential requests.
+iam-client-library contains high-level methods to initiate credential requests.
 These methods indicate whether a credential should be registered 'on-chain' or 'off-chain'.

 Claim requests are persisted in the SSI Hub.